K-theoretic crystals for set-valued tableaux of rectangular shapes: K-key tableaux

 \section{K-key tableaux}

 A \defn{key tableau} $K$ is a semistandard tableau such that the entries in the $j$-th column of $K$ are a subset of those in the $(j-1)$-st column of $K$.
-One method to compute a Demazure character $\kappa_{w\lambda}$ is by summing over all semistandard tableaux of shape $\lambda$ whose entries are less than the unique key tableaux $K_{w\lambda}$ of weight $w\lambda$~\cite{LS90}.
+One method to compute a Demazure character $\kappa_{w\lambda}$ is by summing over all semistandard tableaux of shape $\lambda$ whose (right) key entries are less than corresponding entry in the unique key tableaux $K_{w\lambda}$ of weight $w\lambda$~\cite{LS90}.
 (This fact explains why Demazure characters are also known as key polynomials.)

 Furthermore, every semistandard tableau $T$ has a unique \defn{(right) key tableau} $k(T)$ associated with it (we refer the reader to~\cite{Willis13} for an algorithm), and a Demazure atom can be computed as a generating function for all semistandard tableaux $T$ with $k(T) = K_{w\lambda}$~\cite{LS90}.
 (See~\cite{PW15} for much further discussion of these (and related) formulas.)
 Let $\prec$ denote the partial order on semistandard tableaux of shape $\lambda$ such that $T \preceq T'$ if and only if every entry of $T$ is at most the corresponding entry in $T'$.